johnnjuki/bloctickets/README.md

 ## Project Timeline

 BlocTickets was initiated on May 1st with the vision to revolutionize the event ticketing industry.
-When the hackathon was announced on May 2nd, it became evident that BlocTickets was a perfect fit.
-The hackathon provided an exciting opportunity to continue building and submit the project, adhering to the rules which require disclosure of the project's inception in relation to the hackathon's announcement.
+When the hackathon was announced, it became evident that BlocTickets was a perfect fit.
+Most of the hack was done during the hackathon allotted time.

 ## Features In Progress